What is TradeWorks?

 Why is trade important?

 Trade is the life blood of our economy, in normal times and times of crisis.
 Trade, both exports and imports, gives consumers more choice and a broader range of goods and services to choose from.
 Freer trade, by which we mean unhindered by unnecessary trade barriers, has helped make possible the lifestyles we have become accustomed to.
 It has helped diversify and deepen our economy.
 But more than this, the links we develop through trade and investment with other economies support people to people connections.
 They give us a richer and more diverse society.

 What about jobs?

-How else can free trade help us?
+How else can freer trade help us?

-Free trade agreements don't just set fairer rules for the flow of goods and services, they also deal with the flow of capital.
+“Free trade” doesn’t mean completely unregulated trade.
+Trade needs effective rules like any other area of activity.
+Free Trade agreements (FTAs) set fairer rules for the easier flow of goods and services, including in areas like trade and the environment and trade and labour.
+They also deal with the flow of capital.
 Companies need capital to grow.
 Export income, capital inflows through foreign direct investment and the remittance of dividends from New Zealand’s offshore investments – these are what plug the gap in domestic spending and government deficits.
 They create jobs, they help us pay for our hospitals, our world class education and to build better infrastructure.

 Latest editorials, reports and submissions from the New Zealand International Business Forum.